St. Mary's Church, Lübeck: Pastors

-Music at St. Mary's
+Music

 Music played an important part in the life of St. Mary's as far back as the Middle Ages.
 The Lady Chapel (Singers' Chapel), for instance, had its own choir.

 After the Reformation and Johannes Bugenhagen's Church Order, the Lübeck Katharineum school choir provided the singing for religious services.

 In return the school received the income of the chapel's trust fund.

 Until 1802, the cantor was both a teacher at the school and responsible for the singing of the choir and the congregation.

 The organist was responsible for the organ music and other instrumental music; he also had administrative and accounting responsibilities and was responsible for the upkeep of the building.

 Main organ

 St. Mary's is known to have had an organ in the 14th century, since the occupation "organist" is mentioned in a will from 1377.

 The old great organ was built in 1516–1518 under the direction of Martin Flor on the west wall as a replacement for the great organ of 1396.
 It had 32 stops, 2 manuals and a pedalboard.